Pumpkin Bread

 This post may contain affiliate links.
 Please read our disclosure policy.

-There’s something about the smell of pumpkin the fall.
-It is so comforting!
-I just love it when my husband “smells like fall”, don’t you?
-The perfect way to achieve that is to make a delicious loaf of pumpkin bread!
+There’s something about the smell of pumpkin in the fall that is so comforting.The best way to make your house smell this way is by baking a delicious loaf of pumpkin bread!
 Well, actually this recipe makes two loaves, so you can either share it with a friend, eat two loaves or freeze one of them!

 This recipe was my grandma’s and I stole it out of my mom’s recipe cards.
-Don’t worry I copied it and left her a copy!
+Don’t worry, I copied it and left her a copy!
 Another one of her recipes I’m always sure to make is Zucchini Bread.

 - Makes two loaves so you can enjoy one and share one or freeze the second loaf.